Can Meditation Help with Ehlers-Danlos Syndrome and HSD? A Complete Guide for Beginners

 When it specifically comes to hypermobility, there is little research.

-A recent study of people with hypermobile Ehlers-Danlos Syndrome found that an online 2-week-long daily meditation program led to both improvements in pain experience and in quality of life scores (4).
+A pilot study by Lattimore and Harrison found that an online 2-week-long daily meditation program led to both improvements in pain experience and in quality of life scores in people with hEDS(4).

 A man is laying on a couch with his head supported.
-He is wearing headphones and his eyes are closed as he meditates.
+He is wearing headphones and his eyes are closed as he meditates demonstrating a supportive position for people with dysautonomia or POTS

 When I created The Zebra Club and the IMM, I knew that movement and exercise were not enough.
 People were trying to exercise and add stability and strength work without addressing key factors first, leading to pain and flares.